 Recently on Twitter, I saw a Tweet from Mike Mearls on the topic of Using Fate Dice in a game of D&D. The idea was to allow players to tempt the fates for luck.
 His example in the game he ran was this.
 House rule I used in AD&D this last weekend: Get a big pile of FATE dice, d6s with two blank sides, two with plus … Continue reading Tempting Fate with FATE Dice in D&D

 Today I am going to talk a little bit about one of the hardest things to do as a Game Master.
 Run what you love, I know it sounds easy.
 Yet ask a handful of GM’s and you will likely find that many of them are not running games they love.
-Often they are running… Continue reading Mondays Muse, Run What You Love.
+Often they are running games the group wants to play not what they themselves … Continue reading Mondays Muse, Run What You Love.

 Thanking your Game master is not hard.
 Look when it comes to saying thank you to your Game Master.
 There is just no other better way than to just saying it.
 Don’t just say it once said repeatedly after good games and bad.
-Let them know that you appreciate the work that they do for… Continue reading #RPGaDay2017 25th Day.
+Let them know that you appreciate the work that they do for your group.
+Being a GM can be a thankless job … Continue reading #RPGaDay2017 25th Day.
 What is the Best way to Thank Your GM?
 SAY IT!!